BlackrockDigital/startbootstrap/_templates/2013-09-22-template-one-page-wonder.md

   - Header with repeating background image (editable in the CSS)
   - Responsive content sections with images and text

-long-description: "One Page Wonder is an unstyled Bootstrap 4 starter template for quickly creating one page websites in Bootstrap."
+long-description: "One Page Wonder is an Bootstrap 4 starter theme for quickly creating attractive one page websites in Bootstrap."

 alt-version:		  "yes"
 alt-v3:		        "https://github.com/BlackrockDigital/startbootstrap-one-page-wonder/archive/v3.3.7.zip"